-“Taking too much of the best practice approach when it comes to establishing your data strategy can easily become overwhelming.
-It will require a lot of resources, effort, it will drive a lot of cost and likely you will not necessarily see long lasting results.
+“Taking too much of the best practice approach when it comes to establishing your data strategy, can easily become overwhelming.
+It requires a lot of resources, effort, and costs, and most likely, you won’t necessarily see long lasting results.
 I’ve seen this a number of times before.
 You set up a big project, you bring resources, you point to data owners, you document the processes, you might even procure tools but at the end as the project dissolves, you will lose commitment and go back to the old ways.
-I won’t say you should not set up a project or bring resources, what I’m saying is there is no best practice approach that will work for every company.
+I won’t say you should not set up a project or bring resources, what I’m saying is, there is no best practice approach that will work for every company.
 We need to have a very pragmatic approach in terms of how we implement this.”
 Karolina Perzon, Head of Governance & Strategy, Telia.

 When Telia set the ambition they wanted and expected: data self-service for the company’s technical users and later scaled to the business users; data as an asset which for the company was meaning prioritizing the most valuable assets; data driven business decisions based on high quality data; and data democratization by enabling a common language cross markets and departments which, again, means that any given user within Telia, independent of their technical know-how to be able to work with data comfortably.